 Whether you like relaxing in a city or prefer everything a vibrant city has to offer, one of these two very different cities will satisfy any travel urge!
-Lose yourself in either of these cities for very different reasons.
+Lose yourself in either Da Nang or Hội An for these very different reasons.

 The train track snakes through lush jungle on the western side with gorgeous sea views on the eastern side, whilst cutting through the hillside.
 It’s worthwhile paying the extra for a train journey as opposed to a bus for this leg, just to see these beautiful vistas.